ChilliCream/workshops/crypto/frontend/playground/1-hello.3/README.md

 ## Outline

+- Hello, World!

   - Fetching with Relay

     - Adding Relay to Our Project

       → Include Dependencies

       → Configure Relay Compiler

       → Configure Relay Runtime

     - Executing a Query

       → Loading States with `Suspense`

       → Refreshing and Refetching

   - Recap